-If you chose to visit Frome on the 1st sunday of the month you will be in for a treat at lunchtime as its market day and there is a great range of hot food stalls and lots of interesting vintage stalls and independent food producers.
+If you chose to visit Frome on the 1st Sunday of the month you will be in for a treat at lunchtime as it is market day and there is a great range of hot food stalls and lots of interesting vintage stalls and independent food producers.

 Alternatively I also offer a day of conservation bookbinding where you can bring along your favourite old book to restore.